Podcast | Building Connections in the Operating Theatre- with Hats!

 Very comfortable to be able to wear your hair up.
 And we have a few other designs, one of them being the hat for hair braids.
 We have a different color badge on here to denote team leader, which is red, and we have just simply a pouch at the back of the hat with a tie that can tie to make the hair braids feel more secure.

 And so the pouch can just collectively hold the hair braids towards gravity and not needing to put them up tightly on their head.
 When you wear tight, it can pull on the follicles if it’s tightly on the head, and it can cause headaches and traction alopecia.
 So holding the hair braids gently, securely is the feedback we’ve had from our end users, which is why we’ve designed the hat.
 And then this one is our hijab.
-So we’ve got a lot of more fabric going down to cover, the chest area, and the back with an opening for the face.
+So we’ve got a lot more fabric going down to cover, the chest area, and the back with an opening for the face.
 And then the badge just goes above there.

 So this is the hijab and there’s a lot more material covering this.
 So we have press studs or poppers.
 There’s different names for them, and the female press studs are on the hat.
 And then we have the male stud, which connects with it here.
 Can you see that?
 The badges are durable, very lightweight, so you can’t feel them and you simply just attach each side of the badge to the hat, and then you wear this during theatre.
 So when you wear this, and obviously you tuck your hair in.
 Everybody knows who’s who.
 So just at a glance above the eyes when eye contact is given, everybody can be easily identified from students to surgeons at the end of the shift.

 Or if the hat gets contaminated, you can just remove the hat.
 The badge is detached.
 The badge is washed with either soap and water or detergent wipe, and then the hat can either be taken home to wash or washed alongside the scrubs.
-Whatever the policy is of the trust, it’s very flexible.
+Whatever the policy is of the Trust, it’s very flexible.

 Chris Backous: It’s just such an amazing and simple idea that does so much for so many people.

 So, you know, of course there’s the real benefit of not throwing away things after each use, that repurposing.
 But also, can you talk a little bit about why a name in a surgical environment is so important?
-You’d alluded to the fact that people are gowned up and kind of covered up, but what is it doing, do you think having those names out there?
+You’d alluded to the fact that people are gowned up and kind of covered up, but what is it doing, do you think, having those names out there?

-You know, hierarchical barriers is another common problem within the operating theatre environment.
+You know, hierarchical barriers are another common problem within the operating theatre environment.
 So if you don’t know the name of the person, how can you address a situation that may occur to, you know, explain that that’s happening in emergencies as well.
 I’ve been in emergency situations trying to get out of the room when I’ve been a salesperson in there.

 And people have been trying to get me to do things and I’m trying to get out of the room saying I can’t get involved, because people don’t know who I am.
 Seconds are critical in operating theatre environments when surgeries are taking place.
-Especially if an emergency occurs like the rest of a patient, you need to know who’s who.
+Especially if an emergency occurs like an arrest of a patient, you need to know who’s who so you can direct the jobs to those individuals, but also for the names to be used.
+So you’re speaking to the right individuals and making them feel included and part of a team as teamwork.

 Chris Backous: What I like about that is you’re not just someone in the room.
 You’re a person who has a role and you have a name, and I can just imagine what that does for building teams.